IshNjie/Learn_MachineLearning/README.md

 Machine Learning Repository
 ===

 #### I want to use this repo to post new code for learning Machine Learning!
-I will have stories on each of the notebooks on my medium publication: **[DataRegressed](https://medium.com/dataregressed)**
+I will have stories on some of the notebooks on my medium publication: **[DataRegressed](https://medium.com/dataregressed)**

 |Edition|Description|
 |:-     |:-         |